NRL22 101: How to Get Started in NRL22

 6. How is it scored?

-Monthly matches usually do not have trophies or prizes; however, the Championship match, and most of the NRL22X matches have trophies for the top 3 in each class, as well as a prize table.
+Monthly matches usually do not have trophies or prizes; however, the Championship match, and most of the NRL22X matches have trophies, as well as a prize table.
 Some of these prize tables are pretty big!
 The prizes commonly consist of related shooting gear that is donated by the companies and manufacturers within the industry.

 7. How does a match run?